NavyTitanium/abusedns.com/Information leakage/PingBack.md

 ### Tools <a id="chapter-3"></a>
 In many cases, submitting a hostname that you own to the target system will be enough to trigger the PingBack if the service is configured to resolve it.

-For example, PortSwigger is a Burp Suite Pro extension which augments your proxy traffic by injecting non-invasive headers designed to reveal backend systems by causing pingbacks to [Burp Collaborator]
+* PortSwigger is a Burp Suite Pro extension which augments your proxy traffic by injecting non-invasive headers designed to reveal backend systems by causing pingbacks to [Burp Collaborator]
 (https://github.com/PortSwigger/collaborator-everywhere)